Bobby Kimball: Return to Toto

 In 1998, Kimball rejoined Toto.
+They did a short tour in mid 1998 including ex-members Joseph Williams and Steve Porcaro to celebrate the band's 20th anniversary.
 The band then returned to the studio to record Mindfields.
 Toto toured in support of the album throughout 1999 and 2000.
 In late 1999, the band released the live album Livefields.
 In 1999, Kimball released his second solo album All I Ever Needed, with the single "Kristine".
 In 2002, Toto released a covers album Through the Looking Glass.